-- / Support the decarbonisation route map for the Humber Estuary industrial cluster, together with supporting accelerated low carbon energy innovation for Offshore Renewable Energy (ORE) Catapult and Velocys, to work towards becoming the UK's largest manufacturer of offshore wind components.
-This will include redeveloping the Theddlethorpe gas terminal's move to carbon capture, guaranteeing long-term employment - / Establish delivery of Local Areas Energy Plans (LAEP), which will deliver baseline evidence for energy solutions to both places, and growth sectors that are constrained - / Work with Anglian Water, the Environment Agency, and others to develop an integrated water supply and flood risk management approach, and support the Greater Lincolnshire energy testbed proposal.
+- ❖ Support the bid to government for decarbonisation of the Humber Estuary industrial cluster starting with implementation of the decarbonisation route map for the Humber.
+This will bring forward proposals for Carbon Capture, Usage and Storage and hydrogen fuel switching for industry, as well as energy storage proposals. - \ Redevelop the Theddlethorpe gas terminal, move to carbon neutral energy production, guaranteeing long-term employment and clean energy. - ❖ Establishing an umbrella task force to build a coherent strategy and enabling framework to deliver Local Areas Energy Plans (LAEP), which will deliver energy solutions for both places, and other growth sectors that are constrained. - ❖ Work with Anglian Water, the Environment Agency, and others to develop an integrated water supply and flood risk management approach and support the Greater Lincolnshire energy testbed proposal. - Support the bid to Government for funds to support accelerated low carbon energy innovation for Offshore Renewable Energy (ORE) Catapult and Velocys, and work towards becoming the UK's largest manufacturer of offshore wind components.